S-u-m-u-n/ipfs-metric-exporter/docker-compose/README.md

 - `GRAFANA_ADMIN_PASSWORD` The password for the Grafana `admin` user.
 - `LOCAL_IP` The IP on which to expose many _security_critical_ things, such as the kubo API. **Make sure you understand the implications of setting this to anything but `127.0.0.1`.**
 - `COMPOSE_PROJECT_NAME` The  namespace for `docker compose`.
 Usually `docker compose` uses the name of the directory for this, but that's not a useful name in our case.
 It's used to name containers and volumes.
+- `ENABLE_LOGGING` Whether to save the Bitswap traffic on the disc.
+- `LOG_PATH` The location where the Bitswap logs will be saved.
+They will be saved in subdirectories, corresponding to the monitor names.
+Make sure that the permissions of this folder are set correctly, for example by executing 'sudo chown -R 999:999 /path/to/log/directory'

 It's easy to supply these via a `.env` file, like so:
 ```shell